Scholarships and Grants

 More Scholarship Opportunities

-Because they are private and therefore not administered by HU, it is up to you to research and apply for them on your own.
-The best place to start your research is with any organization you or a family member has an affiliation with (such as your or your parents’ employer, church or religious organization).
+The best place to start your scholarship search is with any organization that you or a family member has an affiliation with (such as your or your parents’ employer, church or religious organization, clubs and sports organizations).
 If you’re a current high school student, contact your guidance office for information on local scholarships.

 News About Scholarships and Grants